WinlatorXR/HaloCEWXR/README.md

 -> Place this [config.txt](https://github.com/bigelod/HaloCEWXR/blob/master/ThirdParty/config.txt) in the VR folder

 # Optional: Run/debug the game on your development PC:
-We now have two was to do this
+We now have two ways to do this

 1.)
 Using the XrAPI UDP Test program:
 * Extract it from the ZIP and run it